tadaspetra/agora/call_summary/GUIDE.md

 ---
 title: Summarize your Video Call with Gemini
-description: Build an app that transcribes your video call, and provides a summary once the call is over.
+description: Build an app that transcribes your video call and provides a summary once the call is over.
 ---

 AI is taking over the world.
 Resistance is futile.
-So, in this article, we're going to combine AI with Agora and build an app that summarizes the call you just had.
+So, in this article, we will combine AI with Agora and build an app that summarizes the call you just had.

 ![Screenshots of the app we will build](images/call_summary.png)